-We first present the outcome of simulations where we prevent the evolution of the badge size (by setting the mutation rate to 0), and assume that all individuals in the population display either an uninformative or informative badge size with respect to their quality.
-These simulations show what type of receiver strategy develops through a learning process.
-Figure (C and D) shows the receiver strategy developed through learning; panel C is for receivers that faced uninformative signals, and D informative ones.
+We first present the outcome of simulations where we prevented the evolution of the badge size (by setting the mutation rate to 0), and assumeed that all individuals in the population displayed either an uninformative or informative badge size with respect to their quality.
+These simulations showed what type of receiver strategy develops through a learning process shows the receiver strategy developed through learning for receivers facing uninformative signals and for those facing informative ones (Figure C and D, respectively).
 The simulations reveal that when learners face uninformative signals, they modify their probability of retreating depending on their own quality.
-Individuals with higher quality (red tones) after the learning process have a high probability of attacking; while individuals of lower quality (blue tones) mostly retreat from confrontations; in both cases irrespective of their opponent.
-Thus, learning splits the population of receivers into the two classic pure strategies of hawks and doves.
-Given that we have a assumed a monomorphic population with unresponsive reaction norms on the signalling side, the changes triggered by learning only affect a small range of badge sizes.
+After the learning process and irrespective of their opponents, individuals of higher quality (red tones) exhibit a high probability of attacking, while individuals of lower quality (blue tones) mostly retreat from confrontations.
+Thus, learning splits the population of receivers into the two classic, pure strategies of hawks and doves.
+Given that we assumed a monomorphic population with unresponsive reaction norms on the signalling side, the changes triggered by learning only affect a small range of badge sizes.
 This can be seen in panel C, all learning has occurred around a badge size of 0.5, because all badges in the population are this size.
-In contrast, when receivers face informative reaction norms on the side of the signaller (panel B in fig. ), receivers use the badge size of their interacting partners to determine whether to retreat or attack.
+In contrast, when receivers face informative reaction norms about the quality of the signaller (panel B in fig. ), receivers use the badge size of their interacting partners to determine whether to retreat or attack.
 The relationship is given by a threshold-like reaction norm, where the decision to retreat or attack depends on the quality of the receiver.
 As expected, the higher the quality of the receiver the larger the badge size that triggers a retreat.

 Evolution of the badge size as a handicap mediated by learning.
-Top panels (A.1 and A.2) show the evolutionary dynamics of the sender code.
+Top panels (A.1 and A.2) show the evolutionary dynamics of the sender code over thousands of generations.
 On the left (A.1), changes in the distribution of values for the intercept of the reaction norm (α); on the right (A.2) changes in the distribution of the slope (β).
 Darker areas of the background correspond to values with high frequency, while dashed lines in both panels show the mean of the distribution.
-X axis in the evolutionary dynamics are given in thousands of generations.
-Grey lines show the generation time corresponding to the panels below portraing the sender (B) and receiver code(C).
+Grey lines indicate generation times corresponding to the panels below showing the sender (B) and receiver code(C).
 In the bottom panels (C1-4), the learned reaction norms correspond to individuals in the population after the interaction round.
 Color scale indicates quality just as in Fig. .
-On the first half of the simulation (B.1 and B.2) the badge size evolves to its minimum value.
-In the second half, the value of the slope takes positive values and reaction norms evolve to produce an honest signal of quality.
-Correspondingly, individuals learn to react to badge size by increasing the probability of retreat with increasing badge sizes
+During the first half of the simulation (B.1 and B.2) the badge size evolves to its minimum value and no association exists between quality and badge size.
+In the second half, reaction norms with positive slopes evolve, meaning that badges evolve as an honest signal of quality.
+Correspondingly, in the second half of the simulation, individuals learn to react to badge size by increasing the probability of retreat with increasing badge sizes, with individuals of lower quality retreating with greater probability (C3 and C4)